aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/40 Smoothing Effect.md

 If we want a smoother dimmer effect we need to run PWM through the LED at many more PWM levels (all integers 0-255)

-But we don’t have enough keys or patience to code and press all of them, so let’s try more coding...
+But we don't have enough keys or patience to code and press all of them, so let's try more sophisticated coding...

 ## Creating Your First Variable
 <br>